Multiplicity Scaling of Light Nuclei Production in Relativistic Heavy-Ion Collisions: Summary

 \section{Summary}

-In this paper, we have presented the multiplicity dependence of light nuclei production in Au+Au collisions at $\sqrt{s_\mathrm{NN}}=$ 7.7 - 200 GeV and Pb+Pb collision at $\sqrt{s_\mathrm{NN}}=2.76$ TeV by using the nucleon coalescence model with the phase-space distributions of protons and neutrons at kinetic freeze-out taken from the MUSIC, VISHNU or AMPT model.
-The model results nicely reproduce the measured $p_T$-spectra of protons and deuterons in 0-10\%, 10-20\%, 20-40\% and 40-60\% Au+Au collisions at $\sqrt{s_\mathrm{NN}}= 7.7-200$ GeV and 0-20\% Pb+Pb collisions at $\sqrt{s_\mathrm{NN}}=2.76$ TeV.
-The coalescence parameters $B_2(d)$ and $\sqrt{B_3}(t)$ are found to decrease monotonically with increasing multiplicity.
-Furthermore, the yield ratio $N_tN_p/N^2_d$ from 7.7 GeV to 2.76 TeV exhibit a scaling behavior, i.e., decreasing monotonically with increasing charged-particle multiplicity.
-This scaling behavior can be used to validate the production mechanism of light nuclei and to extract the sizes of light nuclei, particularly those of hypernuclei, in relativistic heavy-ion collisions.
-Since the MUSIC, VISHNU or AMPT models used in the present study cannot generate any dynamical density fluctuations related to the critical point and first-order phase transitions of QCD at all collision energies, our model results can serve as a baseline against which one can compare the experimental data from the beam energy scan of heavy-ion collisions to search for the critical point in the QCD phase diagram.
+In this paper, we have studied the multiplicity dependence of light nuclei production in Au+Au collisions at $\sqrt{s_\mathrm{NN}}=$ 7.7 - 200 GeV by using the nucleon coalescence model.
+With the phase-space distributions of protons and neutrons at kinetic freeze-out taken from the MUSIC+UrQMD model with a smooth crossover transition from the QGP to hadronic matter, the theoretical results nicely reproduce the measured $p_T$-spectra of protons and deuterons in 0-10\%, 10-20\%, 20-40\% and 40-60\% Au+Au collisions at $\sqrt{s_\mathrm{NN}}= 7.7-200$ GeV.
+The coalescence parameters $B_2(d)$ and $\sqrt{B_3}(t)$ for deuteron and triton production, respectively, are found to decrease monotonically with increasing multiplicity.
+Using also kinetic freeze-out nucleons from the VISHNU hybrid model with a crossover transition for the coalescence production of deuterons and tritons in Pb+Pb collision at $\sqrt{s_\mathrm{NN}}=2.76$ TeV, the yield ratio $N_tN_p/N^2_d$ in heavy-ion collisions from 7.7 GeV to 2.76 TeV is found to exhibit a scaling behavior in its multiplicity dependence, i.e., decreasing monotonically with increasing charged-particle multiplicity, but not much on the collision energy and centrality.
+This scaling behavior is further seen in calculations that use the kinetic freeze-out nucleons from the AMPT model for deuteron and triton production in heavy-ion collisions at RHIC energies.
+The predicted multiplicity scaling of the yield ratio $N_tN_p/N^2_d$ can be used to validate the production mechanism of light nuclei and to extract their sizes in relativistic heavy-ion collisions.
+As to the collision energy dependence of this yield ratio predicted by the MUSIC+UrQMD hybrid model and the AMPT model with a crossover QGP to hadronic matter transition as used in the present study, both give essentially a constant value~\cite{Zhao:2020irc,Sun:2020uoj}.
+Although these models cannot describe the non-monotonic collision energy dependence in the preliminary STAR data~\cite{Zhang:2020ewj}, which has been argued to be related to dynamical density fluctuations from the critical point and first-order phase transitions of QCD~\cite{Sun:2017xrx,Sun:2018jhg,Sun:2020zxy}, results from these models can serve as a baseline against which one can compare the experimental data from the beam energy scan of heavy-ion collisions to search for the critical point in the QCD phase diagram.